ofrogon/cleanBowerInstaller/README.md

 ```
 var cbi = require("../bin/clean-bower-installer");

 /* Ex.
-1: Run the API command "automatic" for a bower.json file in an other folder */
+1: Run the API command "automatic" for a bower.json file in another folder */
 cbi.automatic({cwd: "some/folder/path/relative"}).then(
     function (message) {
         // On success